d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ### Flipping and Cropping

 Flipping the image left and right usually does not change the category of the object.
 This is one of the earliest and most widely used methods of image augmentation.
-Next, we use the `transforms` module to create the `RandomFlipLeftRight` instance, which introduces a 50% chance that the image is flipped left and right.
+Next, we use the `transforms` module to create the `RandomFlipLeftRight` instance, which flips an image left and right with a 50% chance.

 ```{.python .input}
 apply(img, gluon.data.vision.transforms.RandomFlipLeftRight())